YMing686/ToyProject/Documents/authentication.md

 6. If the request is unauthenticated or the token is invalid and the user tries to access a protected resource, the HttpStatusEntryPoint(HttpStatus.UNAUTHORIZED) triggers and returns a 401 Unauthorized response to the client.

+### Login and Registration
+#### During Registration:
+- Client sends a Base64-encoded password.
+- Backend decodes the password (from Base64).
+- Backend hashes the decoded password using BCryptPasswordEncoder.
+- Backend saves the hashed password to the database.

+#### During Login:
+- Client sends a Base64-encoded password.
+- Backend decodes the password (from Base64).
+- Backend retrieves the account and the hashed password from the database.
+- Backend uses BCryptPasswordEncoder.matches(decodedPassword, hashedPassword) to check if the decoded password matches the stored hashed password.

+#### Password Encoding
+When you hash a password with BCrypt, it automatically generates a random salt (a random value that is combined with the password before hashing).
+This ensures that even if two users have the same password, their hashed values will be different.
+BCrypt is designed to be computationally expensive.
+This slows down brute-force attacks.
+BCrypt performs one-way hashing, meaning that once a password is hashed, it cannot be decrypted back to the original password.
+This makes it secure, as the original password is never stored in the database—only the hashed version is.

+Plain-text passwords (i.e., storing passwords without hashing) are extremely insecure.
+If attackers access your database, they can see all user passwords.
+Hashing passwords before storing them ensures that even if your database is compromised, the passwords remain secure.